Ciges/puppet-nginx/README.md

 ## INSTALLING OR UPGRADING

-The instructions shown here apply to an installation in agent-master architecture, in which a master node controls configuration.
+The instructions shown here apply to an installation in **agent-master architecture**, in which a master node controls configuration.

 To install this module download the [zip bundle](https://github.com/Ciges/puppet-nginx/archive/master.zip) on puppet master and run the following commands: